-Subject Examinations from the National Board of Medical Examiners (NBME) will be administered in core clinical clerkships for which these examinations are available.
+Subject Examinations from the National Board of Osteopathic Medical Examiners (NBOME) will be administered in core clinical clerkships for which these examinations are available.
 Assigned students must sit for the appropriate subject examination administered at the completion of each of their rotations.
 Any student who is unable to sit for the subject examination at the scheduled time is referred to the course director for an excused absence and reassignment of test date.
-The National Board of Osteopathic Medical Examiners (NBOME) subject exam for Osteopathic Principles and Practice will be administered at the end of the core rotation in Manipulative Medicine.

 Core Clerkship Subject Examinations will be graded and a scaled score will be calculated based on national performance data.
-Failure of a subject exam results in a grade of incomplete in the rotation, and failure of the second shelf exam in the same rotation results in the failure of the rotation.
-If a student fails a second shelf exam, he or she must appear, in person, before the Student Performance Committee (SPC) for recommendation of remediation.
+Failure of a subject exam results in a grade of incomplete in the rotation, and failure of the second subject exam in the same rotation results in the failure of the rotation.
+If a student fails a second subject exam in any rotation, he or she must appear, in person, before the Student Performance Committee (SPC) for recommendation of remediation.